Home > Library > Research Bias > A Comprehensive Guide to Understanding What Ingroup Bias is – Its Causes, Impacts, and Examples

 Ingroup and outgroup biases are natural.
 Humans automatically classify and divide other people into different groups according to traits like ethnicity, nationality, or affiliation.

 This process is known as social categorisation.
-This classification leads to a bias favouring the ingroup by fostering a sense of identity and belonging to one’s own group.
+This classification leads to a bias favouring the ingroup by fostering a sense of identity and belongingness to one’s own group.

 People frequently get a sense of self-worth and identification from their group memberships.
-Positive judgments of the ingroup can raise people’s self-worth and self-esteem, which results in bias in favour of their own group.
+Positive judgments of the ingroup can raise people’s self-worth and self-esteem, which results in a favouring bias towards their own group.

 • Norms of The Ingroup

-People are socialised from a young age into their ingroup’s norms, values, and beliefs.
+People are used to socialising according to their ingroup’s norms, values, and beliefs from a very young age.
 Respecting these standards encourages ingroup loyalty and harmony, which assist in the emergence of ingroup prejudice.
 It is the most common cause of ingroup bias.

 • Similarity and Comfort

-Comfort is an important factor in establishing groups.
-Whether in terms of physical characteristics, culture, language, or common experiences, people tend to feel more at ease with others who are similar.
-This resemblance and familiarity cause an attraction to the ingroup.
+Comfort is an essential factor in establishing groups.
+Whether in terms of physical characteristics, culture, language, or shared experiences, people tend to feel more at ease with others who are similar to their own standards.

 • Social Identity Theory